 KEY MARKET PLAYERS

-Companies like Bioclinica, Bio-Optronics Inc., DATATRAK International Inc., ERT Clinical, IBM, Medidata Solutions Inc., MedNet Solutions, Inc., Oracle, Parexel International Corporation, and ArisGlobal are playing a leading role in the Asia Pacific CTMS market.
+Some of the noteworthy companies in the Asia Pacific clinical trial management system market profiled in this report are Bioclinica, Bio-Optronics Inc., DATATRAK International Inc., ERT Clinical, IBM, Medidata Solutions Inc., MedNet Solutions, Inc., Oracle, Parexel International Corporation, and ArisGlobal.

 TOP LEADING PLAYERS IN THE MARKET